Lycoteuthis lorigera

 Lycoteuthis lorigera is a species of squid in the genus Lycoteuthis.
 They grow up to 8 cm in length.

-The Lycoteuthis lorigera males can grow from ranges between 136 mm to 194 mm.
-While females grow from ranges between 88 mm to 110 mm.

-The Lycoteuthis lorigera males have paired spermatophoric and terminal organs.
+Males of Lycoteuthis lorigera males can grow to between 136 mm to 194 mm, while females grow to between 88 mm to 110 mm.
+Males have paired spermatophoric and terminal organs.
 Both are functional.

 They use a serial spawning strategy, the spawning of several egg masses, which exposes eggs to variable environmental circumstances and increases the chance of encountering a beneficial regime for development.
 The number of ripe eggs in the oviducts suggests that batches of spawned egg masses contain between 1,000 and 4,000 eggs.